DevOps-Represent/terraform-workshop/workshop-content/03-remote-state-set-up.md

 There's [more than one way to set up your remote state](https://www.terraform.io/docs/language/settings/backends/index.html), the way we're doing it today is using AWS resources, here's the [official Terraform documentation](https://www.terraform.io/docs/language/settings/backends/s3.html) on this.

-We're going to deploy these resources using Cloudformation.
+We're going to deploy these resources using Cloudformation in ap-southeast-2 Sydney **(Make sure you're in the right region!)**

 The Cloudformation template we're using can be found [HERE](../remote-state/stack.yaml).